ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 Experience Award
 : 75,162

 Ishamael has been away 6 months, 2 weeks and 6 days, less training time of 5 months, 2 weeks and 2 days, leaving 1 month and 4 days of adventuring time.

 They

 * may advance Talents 5 Ranks to a maximum of 20.

 * may advance these Adventuring Skills 1 Rank at 10% less than the usual cost, and without taking any training time.

-  - ✔ Climbing
+  * [x] Climbing
-  - ✔ Flying
+  * [x] Flying
-  - ✗ Horsemanship
+  * [ ] Horsemanship
-  - ✔ Stealth
+  * [x] Stealth
-  - ✗ Swimming
+  * [ ] Swimming

 * have been immersed in Thari for 6 weeks & 3 days and can use this as training time at a reduction of 10% of the normal Experience,